MaDHouSe79/mh-parking/README.md

 # mh-parking
 * An Advanced Parking System build by MaDHouSe79.
-* when you park, befor you hit F5 turn your steel and lock it at that posotion when parked.
+* when you park, befor you hit F5 turn your steel and lock it at that position when parked.

 subscribe to my channel It helps the channel grow [Youtube](https://www.youtube.com/c/MaDHouSe79)